 Chicago Executive Airport (PWK)

 Chicago Executive Airport (PWK) is a medium sized, primarily business, and general aviation airport located seven miles north of Chicago O'Hare International Airport.
 Pilots should be aware that it has its own Class Delta airspace, which underlies the Class Bravo airspace around O'Hare.
 Due to the airspace design and the proximity to O'Hare, all IFR approaches conducted to Chicago Executive are to runway one six, circle to land if necessary.
-View a printable document of the PWK information found on this Web page.
+View a printable Pilot Handbook of the PWK information found on this Web page.

 Know Before You Go